Paying bills takes time, and time costs money. A Direct Debit saves you both by:

 Our bank account details, which are on the back of your bill

-Your eight digit account number, which is at the bottom of your bill.
+Your account number, which is on the front of your bill.

 Please remember that BACS payments take 3–4 working days to clear into our bank account.
 CHAPS payments clear the same day, with an admin fee payable.

 To pay your bills by cheque, follow the payment advice on the back of your bill.